 The electric coarse feed at two speeds is used for a rapid movement of the specimen towards and away from the knife.

-With the double-arrow buttons, the coarse feed operates at 900 μm/s; with buttons with one arrow, it is 300 μm/s.
+With the double-arrow buttons, the coarse feed operates at 900 $\mu$ m/s; with buttons with one arrow, it is 300 $\mu$ m/s.
 In sectioning mode, the coarse drive can be used in (STEP mode) or with continuous feed.
-The instrument is delivered with the STEP function deactivated (standard configuration).
+The instrument is delivered with continuous feed (standard configuration).